 Duty drawback is the process by which eligible duties, taxes, and fees that have previously been paid upon importation of goods are returned to an individual or company.

-Director of Sales at 3rdwave
+Head of Sales & Marketing, 3rdwave

 What Is Duty Drawback?